TheOdinProject/curriculum/foundations/installations/installation_guides/linux/virtual_machine.md

 #### Step 1.2: Download Xubuntu

 There are thousands of distributions of Linux out there, but Ubuntu is undoubtedly one of the most popular and user friendly.
-When installing Linux on a VM, we recommend downloading [Xubuntu](https://xubuntu.org/release/24.04/), which is a lightweight flavor of Ubuntu.
-Click on the `Direct Downloads` button, find your nearest server location and click on it.
+When installing Linux on a VM, we recommend downloading Xubuntu, which is a lightweight flavor of Ubuntu.
+Xubuntu uses the same base software as Ubuntu but has a desktop environment that requires fewer computer resources and is therefore ideal for virtual machines.
+Click on the `Direct Downloads` button on the [24.04 release page for Xubuntu](https://xubuntu.org/release/24.04/), find your nearest server location and click on it.
 There are a few files listed here, download the one ending in `.iso`, which will also be the largest one (around 4 gigabytes).
-Xubuntu uses the same base software as Ubuntu but has a desktop environment that requires fewer computer resources and is therefore ideal for virtual machines.
 If you find the download speed slow, you can download the [Xubuntu `.iso` directly from the official Ubuntu image server](https://cdimage.ubuntu.com/xubuntu/releases/noble/release/), as the previous link points to a US-based server.

 If you reach the download page and are unsure about what version to choose, it is recommended that you pick the Long-Term Support (LTS) version 24.04 (Noble Numbat).
 You may be tempted to choose a more recent release, but this version is tried and tested by the Odin Project community and therefore the most reliable option for the purposes of this curriculum.